imagej/imagej.github.io/_pages/plugins/rootsystemtracker.md

 pom-url: https://raw.githubusercontent.com/Rocsg/RootSystemTracker/main/pom.xml
 ---

-<i>Current version : Handsome Honeysuckle (last release : July 13<sup>th</sup>, 2022).</i>
+<i>Current version : Handsome Honeysuckle (last release : July 26<sup>th</sup>, 2024).</i>

-The plugin **RootSystemTracker** is an automatic analysis pipeline based on registration and topological tracking, capable of accurately describing the topology and geometry of observed root systems in 2D+t.
+The plugin **RootSystemTracker** is an automatic analysis pipeline based on registration and topological tracking, capable of accurately describing the topology and geometry of observed root systems in 2D+t in laboratory conditions.

+Update : Next release is on 2nd april 2024.
+This will be the first deployment of possibility to annotate time-lapse series from in-field conditions.
+Stay tuned!

 ## Plugin features